reachael/anomaly_detection/README.md

 ### Graph()

 The Graph class is undirected.
-Inside the Graph class, there are 3 functions: add_edge(), remove_edge() and addNodeValue().
+Inside the Graph class, there are 3 functions: addEdge(), removeEdge() and addNodeValue().

-1. add_edge() takes 2 parameters: node1 and node2, it adds an edge between node1 and node2.
+1. addEdge() takes 2 parameters: node1 and node2, it adds an edge between node1 and node2.

-2. remove_edge() takes 2 parameters: node1 and node2, it removes an edge between node1 and node2.
+2. removeEdge() takes 2 parameters: node1 and node2, it removes an edge between node1 and node2.

-3. addNodeValue() takes 5 parameters: idx, node,timeStamp,amount and trans. idx is the index for the record in the file, node is the node to be added values, timeStamp is the timestamp for the record, trans is the consecutive purchases, the values are order by timeStamp.
+3. addNodeValue() takes 5 parameters: idx, node, timeStamp, amount and trans. idx is the index for the record in the file, node is the node to be added values, timeStamp is the timestamp for the record, trans is the consecutive purchases, the values are order by timeStamp.

 In the addNodeValue() function, if a new record is coming for that node, check it with the latest timeStamp, if the timeStamp is newer, appends to the end of the node, otherwise uses the insertPosition() function to insert the record to the right place.